ismailceylan/restorm/README.md

 ### Using all Method
 The `all` method creates a request to access all resources under the root directory of endpoint.

-It will make sure that even the response has only one resource, the resolved promise will be fulfilled with a collection and that collection will be filled with instance(s) of the model.
+It will make sure that even the response has only one resource, the resolved promise will be fulfilled with a collection and that collection will be filled with instance(s) of the model(s).

 If the response is empty, the promise will be fulfilled with an empty collection.